 “When you’re working hard, be happy for the opportunity to make money.
 When your schedule’s light, be happy for the opportunity to spend more time with your family.
 Just flip-flop your reactions and you’ll have nothing to complain about.”

 It occurs to me that a lot of wives and mothers might profit from a similar shift in thinking.

-When our children are little, it’s easy to focus on the sleepless nights, the endless messes, the never-having-a-free-minute-to-call-our-own.
-As they grow, those earlier trials give way to hectic schedules and constant chauffeuring, then attitudes and hormones, then college tuition and car repairs, and then suddenly — in the blink of an eye — they’re grown and gone and you find yourself sitting in an empty house wishing for a do-over.
+When our children are little, it’s easy to focus on the sleepless nights.
+The endless messes.
+The never-having-a-free-minute-to-call-our-own.
+As they grow, those earlier trials give way to hectic schedules and constant chauffeuring.
+Then attitudes and hormones.
+Then college tuition and car repairs.
+Until suddenly — in the blink of an eye — they’re grown and gone and you find yourself sitting in an empty house wishing for a do-over.